Imanali01/Web-Security-Academy-Scripts/File-Upload/Web shell upload via Content-Type restriction bypass/README.md

 ### Instructions
 To solve this lab using the script:
 1. Access the lab here: `https://portswigger.net/web-security/file-upload/lab-file-upload-web-shell-upload-via-content-type-restriction-bypass`
-2. Run `python3 script.py <your lab url>` The script will display the contents of the `/home/carlos/secret file`.
+2. Run `python3 script.py <your lab url>` The script will display the contents of the `/home/carlos/secret` file.